Dog Brothers Martial Arts

 DBMA is a many-layered system that covers different areas.
-First there is the stick-fight and the specialized theories for the Real Contact Stick Fighting (RCSF), other areas are; empty hand, knife, palm stick (kubotan), self-defence.
-(In the area of self-defence, our system offers techniques and concepts that apply to armed as well as unarmed aggressors).
+On the one side, we have Real Contact Stick Fighting (RCSF), another area is the empty hand fighting.
+Not only for the athletic competition but also for self-defence.
+In the area of self-defence, our system offers techniques and concepts that apply to armed as well as unarmed aggressors.

 – Single Stick

 – Grappling / BJJ